SAP OData Private Preview

 @Analytics.dataExtraction.enabled: true

-: Enables the extraction of data.
+- Enables data extraction.
 You can wrap an extractor (for example, based on a table or extractor logic) into a CDS view and annotate it for extraction.@Analytics.dataExtraction.delta.changeDataCapture.automatic: true

-Fivetran leverages specific SAP artefacts and delta tracking mechanisms to optimize data synchronization:
+Fivetran leverages specific SAP artifacts and delta tracking mechanisms to optimize data synchronization:

 FactsOf